7 min read

 Check out content and practical guides to help inform your enrollment strategies and programs.

-It’s your senior year!
-After years of hard work, you’ve made the decision to apply to college (or pursue a career!).
+Your senior year is approaching!
+After years of hard work, you’ve decided to apply to college (or pursue a career!).
 Needless to say, this year is full of important to-dos.
 Here’s a senior year checklist to help keep you on track for success.

 Finalize your college (or career) list: By the fall of your senior year, you should be whittling down your college or career list.
 After you’re done, you should be left with a balanced list of around 6-8 colleges (or careers!) representing a landscape of acceptance likelihoods.

-Now it also the time to start applying to colleges or jobs.
+Now is also the time to start applying to colleges or jobs.
 Your spring self will thank you!

 Consider and plan for re-testing: There’s still time to re-test if you’d like to improve the score you'll submit with your applications.
 Plan ahead and register for an early date!
 Remember to ask for assistance completing a fee waiver if you require one.

-Complete the CSS Profile: If you’ll be applying to a college or university that accepts this application for aid, you’ll want to complete the CSS Profile as soon as possible.
+Complete the CSS Profile: If you're applying to a college or university that accepts the CSS Profile for financial aid, you’ll want to complete the CSS Profile as soon as possible.

 Tidy up those essays: Fall is the time to finalize your essays.
 Have someone close to you proofread your work.
-If you’re applying early, make sure not to put this work off until the last minute.
+Especially if you’re applying early, don't put this work off until the last minute.
+This article on writing standout college essays could help provide some final inspo!

 If you're planning to enter the workforce after high school, tidy up your resume instead!